Hesperian Health Guides

 Every baby is different, but most healthy babies weigh between 2.5 and 4 kilograms (between 5.5 and 9 pounds).

-of what a normal baby weighs.
-Every time you hold a baby, think about the weight.
-Guess whether that baby weighs more than most babies, or less, or about the same.
-This way, you will know when a baby is very small or very large — even without a scale.
+You may be able to get a scale from the local health authority, buy a hanging fish scale, or make a homemade scales.
+But you do not need a scale to have an idea of what a healthy baby should weigh.
+Every time you hold a baby, think whether that baby weighs more than most babies, or less, or about the same.
+This way, you will know when a baby is very small (underweight) — even without a scale.

 Very small babies